knish502/CS499-group-d/README.md

 and collaborate on the project efficiently between the members.

 ## Helpful commands:
+These are commands that are helpful if you're using the console interface.

 * `git clone <repository URL>` -> copies files from repository into user's computer

 * `git pull` -> updates user's folder to match the contents of the remote repository